Gregory van der Wiel: Personal life

 Born in Amsterdam, Van der Wiel has a Dutch-Antillean father from Curaçao and a Dutch mother.
 He has three younger sisters: Layla, Ambar and Hind.
 When asked about his religion, he said, "I believe in God, but do not believe in faith.
 I keep my superstition for myself."
-Van der Wiel is friends with Hurşut Meriç, having grown up together in Amsterdam, and Jan-Arie van der Heijden, having known each other at their early careers at Ajax.
+Van der Wiel is friends with footballers Hurşut Meriç, having grown up together in Amsterdam, and Jan-Arie van der Heijden, having known each other at their early careers at Ajax.

 Van der Wiel has numerous tattoos of which he said, "[I] have two quotes (pronouns), my mother's name, my father's initials, the first letters of the names of my sisters, some decorations and my own name, that was my first tattoo.
 My parents thought eighteen was a good age for my first tattoo..
 But they would rather not see me get a tattoo.
 Nowadays you see children getting tattooed at an earlier age.
 I think eighteen is a good age myself."
 He has also said hip hop is his culture.

 In November 2009, Van der Wiel donated money to help Dutch club HFC Haarlem in its financial difficulties.
 However, his efforts were ultimately unsuccessful as the club declared bankruptcy on 25 January 2010.
 Later in 2010, the Johan Cruyff Foundation dedicated a "Cruyff Court" in Van der Wiel's name.
 Van der Wiel had the court built in the Sapaté district in Curaçao—where his family is from—which was officially opened on 15 June 2011.

 In August 2015, Van der Wiel was a victim of a robbery after thieves broke into his apartment and stole his luxury watches.
 In May 2017, he also revealed he was a victim of a scam by businessman Ümit Akbulut after Van der Wiel gave him $4.5 million.
 Upon joining Toronto FC, Van der Wiel reflected on the incident: "I met somebody there, influential, and I wanted to invest some money, like I'm still doing to this day.
 I like to do things on the side of football to be smart about my money, but it was not a smart move.
 I trusted somebody and in the end, I never saw my money back."

 Van der Wiel lived with his then girlfriend, Belgian model Rose Bertram in Los Angeles.
 Their daughter, Naleya Rose, was born on 24 February 2018 in Toronto.

 In November 2020, Van der Wiel spoke about mental health, having been dealing with panic attacks and feelings of anxiety for over a year.